gregcartwright/dissertation/week3.md

 + Advance care planning.

 ## I aim to collect data from:
+As above, I aim to collect my data from patient casenotes.

 ## The challenges I can envisage are:
+It may be time consuming obtaining casenotes that have gone into storage.
+This may cause a delay in my data collection.

 ## I intend to overcome them by:
+I could limit my patient selection to patients who have been admittesd under the electronic patient record.
+This may not give me enough patients and I may have to include other patients too.
+Another problem with this strategy is that it would only include patients from 3 wards, and thus only three MDTs.
+This sample would not be representative of our full patient and MDT population.

+However, I could collect data from the EPR patients first whilst I await the notes from storage.